DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 **Topics to cover and ideas**

  - Amazing concept and thining from Google
- - How Google&#39;s run production sites
+ - How Google's run production sites
  - There are jobs today to be SREs (with big demand in the industry)
- - This is very connected to the concept of &#39;You build it, you own it&#39;
+ - This is very connected to the concept of 'You build it, you own it'